dotlang/language/doc/RFE.md

 Maybe filter `dot test` to execute in a specific dir in source structure.
 `make bazel-generate-files` -> external cli tools
 `dot build|run|test`

-? - Some basic things need to be covered in core:
-1. Hash calculation on any data structure
-2. Serialization/Deserialization
-3. assert: `assert(x=1, "x must be 1")` - if failed, exit app
-`=` by default performs deep comparison of data structures.

 ? - Add dependent types.
 Applications: binary tree or max-heap or RB tree or abs function as a dependent type, a list of max size N